textpattern/textpattern.github.io/faqs/textpattern-basic-tutorial.md

 ### CSS

-Add...
+Add…

 ~~~ html
 `<txp:css format="link" />`
 ~~~

-...to the `<head>` region.
+…to the `<head>` region.
 Your site now has CSS.
 See the [Styles panel](https://docs.textpattern.io/administration/styles-panel) to edit the stylesheet.
 In the [Sections panel](https://docs.textpattern.io/administration/sections-panel), note that each section is associated with one of these name stylesheets, allowing you to set section-specific styles.

 ### Conditional headers